dorianfong98/ip/docs/README.md

 *Notice how a new save file is created if no previous save file exists in the same directory as `duke.jar`.*\
 \
 ![Start up screen image](https://raw.githubusercontent.com/dorianfong98/ip/master/docs/images/help.png)
-1. You are now ready to use *Duke*.
-Start by entering a command into the **terminal** window.
+6. Type a command into the **terminal** window and press Enter to execute it. e.g. typing `help` and pressing Enter will display a list of available commands

-Here are some examples of commands that you can enter:
+Some examples of commands that you can try:
     * `help`: Displays a list of all available commands.
     * `todo Print notes`: Adds a todo task with its description, `Print notes`, to your current task list.
     * `event Coffee Date /at Starbucks 2020-11-09`: Adds an event with description `Coffee Date (At: Starbucks Nov 9 2020)`